Economy of Cuba: Reforms and recovery (1994–2011)

 Due to the continued growth of tourism, growth began in 1999 with a 6.2% increase in GDP.
 Growth then picked up, with a growth in GDP of 11.8% in 2005 according to government figures.
 In 2007 the Cuban economy grew by 7.5%, higher than the Latin American average.
 Accordingly, the cumulative growth in GDP since 2004 stood at 42.5%.

 However, starting in 1996, the government imposed income taxes on self-employed Cubans.

-Cuba ranked third in the region in 1958 in GDP per capita, surpassed only by Venezuela and Uruguay.
+Cuba ranked third in the region in 1958 in GDP-per-capita, surpassed only by Venezuela and Uruguay.
 It had descended to 9th, 11th, or 12th place in the region by 2007.
 Cuban social indicators suffered less.

 Every year the United Nations holds a vote asking countries to choose if the United States is justified in its economic embargo against Cuba and whether it should be lifted.
 2016 was the first year that the United States abstained from the vote, rather than voting no, "since 1992 the US and Israel have constantly voted against the resolution – occasionally supported by the Marshall Islands, Palau, Uzbekistan, Albania and Romania".
+In its 2020 report to the United Nations, Cuba stated that the total cost to Cuba from the United States embargo is $144 billion since its inception.